Safety Performance Portal - June 2015

 Figure 4: Details

-- There were no fatalities in the first half of 2014.
+- There were no fatalities in the first six months of 2015.

 Figure 5: Details